maxmartinezc/github-workflow-multi-env/README.md

 ## Features
 - Jest: Unit test
 - Eslint: Format and rules
-- awsl-hander: For run on lambda
+- awsl-handler: For run on lambda
 - node-server: For run on local
 - check-coverage: Default rule branches 80,functions 80, lines 80
-- Dependency Review: Vulnerabilities and licences violantions scan review
+- Dependency Review: Vulnerabilities and licences violations scan review
 - AWS S3 & Lambda Function integration: Upload an artifact to S3 Bucket an deploy into lambda function

 ### Multi-Environment